MATLAB

 Availability

-MATLAB is available on several ARC systems.
+MATLAB is available on ARC systems.
 ARC maintains a MATLAB Distributed Computing Server license for parallel MATLAB through cooperation with the university’s IT Procurement and Licensing Solutions, who also offer discounted licenses to departments and students (note that MATLAB is also included in some of the Student Bundles).

 Interface